Jul 18, 2020

 - Blackthorn Toning Body Oil provides warmth and protection while supporting elasticity.
 Helps minimize the appearance of stretch marks due to weight loss or gain.

-- Lavender Calming Body Oil helps combat stress and promote restful sleep.
+- Lavender Calming Body Oil helps combat stress and promotes restful sleep.
 It prevents water retention and aids with decongestion.
 Can be used during labor to relieve labor pains.

 - Leg & Arm Tonic promotes circulation to rid water retention and instantly relieves muscle aches.
 Use with Body Oils for added moisture.